 The exhibition is brought to life with video footage, audio experiences and an informative display made to feel just as these buildings may have looked and felt in 1944.

 As well as seeing remnants from the GI’s time in Lurgan, you can learn about living arrangements from a virtual GI.
 Informative panels tell stories of culture clashes, concerts and dances, and love among the local ladies.
 Among those rumoured to have entertained at Brownlow House was performer Al Jolson.
-As well as a bounty of information on the United States Army, the museum also covers life in wartime Northern Ireland.
+As well as a wealth of information on the United States Army, the museum also covers other aspects of life in wartime Northern Ireland.
 Entry to the museums at Brownlow House is free but donations are both welcomed and deserved.

 US Army Exhibition